BIRD OF THE WEEK: June 12, 2020 SCIENTIFIC NAME: Centronyx henslowii

 HABITAT: Breeds in weedy grasslands with scattered scrubs; winters in coastal savanna or Longleaf Pine forest.
 Requires dense groundcover in all seasons

 The Henslow's Sparrow and its close relative, the Baird's Sparrow, are the only two sparrows in the genus Centronyx (meaning spurred claw).
-This name refers to these birds' long hind toes, a feature found in other ground-dwelling grassland birds such as the McCown's Longspur.
+This name refers to these birds' long hind toes, a feature found in other ground-dwelling grassland birds such as the Thick-billed Longspur.

 Like Baird's, Henslow's Sparrow was named by John James Audubon in honor of a friend — in this case, John Stevens Henslow, a botany professor at the University of Cambridge and a teacher of Charles Darwin.